sambaiz/cdkbot/README.md

 cdk deploy.
 If not specify stacks, all stacks are passed.
 After running, PR is merged automatically if there are no differences anymore.

-- `/rollback [stack1 stack2 ...]`: cdk deploy at base branch.
+- `/rollback [stack1 stack2 ...]`:

+cdk deploy at base branch.
 If not specify stacks, all stacks are passed.
+The PR must already be deployed.

 ![run /diff and /deploy](./doc-assets/run-diff-deploy.png)